Table of Contents

 You have at least three more.
-Some scientists say we have more than 20 senses.
+However, some scientists say we have more than 20 senses.

-Also, you have a sense of balance.
-It also called your vestibular sense.
-In addition, it keeps you upright.
-Finally, it helps prevent you from falling over.
-And it tells you where your head is in space.
+You have a vestibular sense which is responsible for your sense of balance, helps to keeps you upright and prevents you from falling over.
+This sense tells you where your head is in space.

-You have a sense of movement.
-It is also called proprioception.
-It helps you move your muscles and joints.
-Likewise, it tells your brain how much a muscle or a joint moved.
-It helps you be coordinated.
+Additionally, you have a sense of movement called proprioception.
+This sense is responsible for the movement in your muscles and joints.
+Likewise, it tells your brain how much a muscle or a joint moved to keep you coordinated.

-Finally, interoception is the sense of your internal organs.
-This is your eighth sense.
-Interoception tells you that you are hungry or thirsty.
-It also lets you know about your breathing.
-Or when you need to go to the bathroom.
+Finally, interoception is the sense of your internal organs and is your eighth sense.
+Interoception informs you when you are hungry or thirsty.
+Additionally, it lets you know about your breathing or when you need to go to the toilet.

 What happens when your senses are overloaded?
-First, one or more senses are receiving too much information.
-What is more, sensory information overload usually comes from your immediate environment.
-Or the place you are in at the time.
+This occurs when one or more senses are receiving too much information.
+Typically, the sensory information overload comes from your immediate environment or the place you are in at the time.

-For example, sensory overload often occurs in a noisy place.
-It can also be busy.
-Additionally, it also often happens when there are bright lights.
-Or a lot of lights.
-Furthermore, it causes discomfort and stress.
-People experiencing sensory overload are in distress.
-It can happen to any of the senses.
-Moreover, it can also happen to more than one sense at a time.
+For example, sensory overload often occurs in a noisy place or busy environment.
+Additionally, it also often happens when there are bright lights or a lot of lights.
+Ultimately, this can cause discomfort and stress for those who experience sensory overload.
+This experience can happen to any of the senses and it can also happen to more than one sense at a time.

 The following are your eight senses.
 Accordingly, examples are included in what might cause sensory overload.